“Controversial Heritage: European Cases in Architecture and Urbanism” by Ankie Petersen has been chosen as the winner of the first quarter of 2018!

-Heritage sites play an important role in the collective processing of significant historical events and in shaping a unique cultural identity.
-This is as true for Europe as anywhere else.
-The European Union has been built on values such as freedom, democracy and respect for human rights.
-In order to fully appreciate the significance of these values, it is essential to preserve aspects that keep memories of the past alive, so that we may build on the past and secure a fair and just future.
+Heritage and memory play a major role in the processing of impactful events from the past and the formation of their own cultural identity.
+Likewise in Europe.
+The European Union is built on values such as freedom, democracy and respect for human rights.
+In order to fully appreciate the meaning of this, it is necessary to keep the memories of the past alive, so as to build on the past towards a just future.

-The results of this independent study will be published on the renewed website of OLDNEWS in the autumn.
-The study will also be published as a chapter in The Afterlife of Fascism.
-The Reception of Modern Italian Architecture and Urbanism by the University of Oklahoma Press.
-The platforms ArchiNed and Failed Architecture will translate and post articles from this publication.
+The results of this independent scientific research will be shown this autumn at the new website of OLDNEWS.
+In addition, the publication forms a chapter in The Afterlife of Fascism, The Reception of Modern Italian Architecture and Urbanism at The University of Oklahoma Press.
+The scientifically-popular ArchiNed and Failed Architecture will translate this publication and place articles on their platforms.

-Ankie Peterson is an architectural and urban historian with a special interest in urban development, cultural heritage and political themes.
-She is a writer, researcher and project manager with her own consultancy business: OLDNEWS – cultural heritage & urban development.
-She has worked at the Vrije Universiteit Amsterdam, the International New Town Instituut, the Association for Dutch Architects BNA and, from time to time, is a correspondent for ArchiNed.
+Ankie is an architectural and urban historian with a special interest in urban development, cultural heritage and political themes.
+She works as a writer, researcher and project manager through her own agency OLDNEWS – cultural heritage & urban development.
+She has worked for the Vrije Universiteit Amsterdam, the International New Town Institute, the BNA and writes occasionally as a correspondent at ArchiNed.

 We wish Ankie every success with the execution of her project!